NightFright2k19/doom_sbardef/README.md

 # SBARDEF HUD MOD FOR WOOF!

 The Nightdive port brought the possibility to edit the Doom statusbar and fullscreen HUD via <a href="https://doomwiki.org/wiki/SBARDEF" target= "_blank">SBARDEF</a>.
 Unfortunately, an editor which is supposed to make statusbar modding a lot easier is still not completed.
 I couldn't wait for it and went ahead to create the HUDs I wanted/needed.
-At first I was only after a better version of the Nightdive HUD, but quickly shifted to the Eternity variant and eventually ended up using PrBoom+ Hybrid on a regular basis.<br><br>
+At first I was only after a better version of the Nightdive HUD, but quickly shifted to the Eternity variant and eventually ended up using DSDA Enhanced on a regular basis.<br><br>
 **If you want to use any (or all) of these HUDs in a mod of yours, feel free to do so.
 However, please be fair and credit me for my work.
 A lot of effort and time has been invested into this project.**<br><br>

 **Intended ports:**
 - <a href="https://github.com/fabiangreffrath/woof" target= "_blank">Woof!</a> (mod has been primarily developed for this port)<br>
-- <a href="https://github.com/MrAlaux/Nugget-Doom" target= "_blank">Nugget Doom</a> (NUGHUD can only be toggled when the "PrBoom+ Hybrid"-style HUD is selected)<br><br>
+- <a href="https://github.com/MrAlaux/Nugget-Doom" target= "_blank">Nugget Doom</a> (NUGHUD can only be toggled when the "PrBoom+ Enhanced"-style HUD is selected)<br><br>

 **How to use:**
 - Unzip the archive into your Woof! installation directory.
 Files will be copied into the proper autoload subdirectories.<br>